Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Dataset management and citation

-We give three reasons for why dataset management and citation are important for mitigating harms caused by datasets.

 \paragraph{Documentation.} Access to dataset documentation facilitates responsible dataset use.
 Documentation can provide information about a dataset’s composition, its intended use, and any restrictions on its use (through licensing information, for example).
 Many researchers have proposed documentation tools for machine learning datasets with harm mitigation in mind \cite{datasheets, nlp-data-statements}.
-Dataset management and citation can ensure that documentation is easily accessible.
-Proper management ensures that documentation of a dataset is available even if the dataset itself is not or is no longer publicly accessible.
+Dataset management and citation can ensure that documentation is easily accessible, even if the dataset itself is not or is no longer publicly accessible.
 In Section~\ref{issue:decentralized} and Section~\ref{issue:tos}, we discussed how retracted datasets no longer included key information such as licensing information, potentially leading to confusion.
 For example, with MS-Celeb-1M’s license no longer publicly available, the license status of derivative datasets, pre-trained models, and remaining copies of the original is unclear.

-\paragraph{Transparency (and accountability).} Dataset citation facilitates transparency in dataset use, in turn allowing for accountability.
+\paragraph{Transparency and accountability.} Dataset citation facilitates transparency in dataset use, in turn facilitating accountability.
 By clearly indicating the dataset used and where information about the dataset can be found, researchers become accountable for ensuring the quality of the data and its proper use.
 Different stakeholders, such as the dataset creator, program committees, and other actors can then hold researchers accountable.
-For example, if proper citation practices are followed, peer reviewers can more easily check whether researchers are in compliance with the terms of use of the datasets they have used.
+For example, if proper citation practices are followed, peer reviewers can more easily check whether researchers complied with dataset licenses.

 \paragraph{Tracking.} Large-scale analysis of dataset use---as we do in this paper---can illuminate a dataset’s impact and potential avenues of risk or misuse.
 This knowledge can allow dataset creators to update documentation, better establishing intended use.
 Citation infrastructure supports this task by collecting such use in an organized manner.
 This includes both tracking the direct use of a dataset in academic research, as well as the creation of derivatives.